 Chunk your content so that it is easy to digest.
 You can do this by using bullet points often, and ensuring that your sentences are not complex or convoluted.

 Make sure your CTA stands out on the page.
-Summarise why people should sign up in a few simple points, and explain the benefit of using your product or service.
+Summarize why people should sign up in a few simple points, and explain the benefit of using your product or service.

 When financial advisors take an interest in their client, it gives the impression that they care about their needs.
 Staying in contact shows that you are not just a salesperson and helps you to develop trust and rapport with your clients.